StudioEtrange/mambo/README.md

         * Check Enable
         * Minimum Authentication : Co-Admin
         * Connection / Url : http://sabnzbd:8080
-        * Connection / Token : gget API key with `./mambo info sabnzbd` or from within sabnzbd admin panel (you can get also from here a QRCode)
+        * Connection / Token : get API key with `./mambo info sabnzbd` or from within sabnzbd admin panel (you can get also from here a QRCode)

-### Manual configuration
+### 3.Manual configuration

-go to sabnzbd through organizr
+go to sabnzbd through organizr https://organizr.mydomain.com/#Sabnzbd

 * Sabnzbd Config
     * Servers
         * Add your newsgroup servers
-    * Categories : Create categories for kind of media files in folder/path `/media/folders` as defined by variables `TANGO_ARTEFACT_FOLDERS`
+    * Categories : Create categories for each kind of media files in `/media/folders` as defined by variables `TANGO_ARTEFACT_FOLDERS`
         * tv / script : nzbToSickBeard.sh
     * Switches
         * enable Direct Unpack